microsoft/cordova-plugin-code-push/README.md

 Cordova 5.0.0+ is fully supported, along with the following associated platforms:

 * Android ([cordova-android](https://github.com/apache/cordova-android) 4.0.0+) - *Including CrossWalk!* *Note: Only on TLS 1.2 compatible devices*
+* iOS ([cordova-ios](https://github.com/apache/cordova-ios) 3.9.0+) - please see notes below.

+> Note: Starting with v2.0.0 `cordova-plugin-code-push` doesn't support apps using UIWebView due to [Apple officially deprecated it and discourage developers from using it](https://developer.apple.com/news/?id=12232019b).
+Prior versions of the plugin still support UIWebView but be aware that the App Store will no longer accept new apps using UIWebView as of April 2020 and app updates using UIWebView as of December 2020.

-* iOS ([cordova-ios](https://github.com/apache/cordova-ios) 3.9.0+) - *Note: In order to use CodePush along with the [`cordova-plugin-wkwebview-engine`](https://github.com/apache/cordova-plugin-wkwebview-engine) plugin, you need to install `v1.5.1-beta+` version of `cordova-plugin-code-push`, which includes full support for apps using either WebView.*
+> Note: In order to use CodePush along with the [`cordova-plugin-wkwebview-engine`](https://github.com/apache/cordova-plugin-wkwebview-engine) plugin, you need to install `v1.5.1-beta+` version of `cordova-plugin-code-push`, which includes full support for apps using either WebView.
+Please see [Using WKWebView](#using-wkwebview) section for more information of how to confiure your app to use `cordova-plugin-wkwebview-engine`.

 To check which versions of each Cordova platform you are currently using, you can run the following command and inspect the `Installed platforms` list: